adrcanfer/queue-examples/Readme.md

   - key.separator="-"

 ## Examples
-1. Kafka with Java Maven Project
+1. Kafka with Java Maven Project: This project create a consumer and a producer with Java 17
-2. Kafka with Spring Boot
+2. Kafka with Spring Boot: This project create a consumer and a producer with Spring Boot and Java 17

 ## Documentation
 - [Kafka Doc](https://kafka.apache.org/documentation/)